jexxa-projects/Jexxa/tutorials/BookStoreJ16/README.md

-# BookStoreJ16 - How to use Java Records
+# BookStoreJ16 - Java Records

 ## What You Learn